Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Related Work and Discussion

 \section{Related Work and Discussion}

 In this section, we discuss the related work and highlight our contributions against existing approaches.
-Our work generally pertains to several areas, including implicit GNNs, graph neural diffusions, optimization-inspired explicit GNNs, and graph-based semi-supervised learning.
+Our work generally pertains to several areas, including implicit GNNs, graph neural diffusions, Over-smoothing analysis and generalization bounds for GNNs, and graph-based semi-supervised learning.

-\paragraph{Implicit GNNs.} Instead of stacking a series of propagation layers hierarchically, implicit GNNs define their outputs as solutions to fixed-point equations, which are equivalent to running infinite-depth GNNs.
+\textbf{Implicit GNNs.} Instead of stacking a series of propagation layers hierarchically, implicit GNNs define their outputs as solutions to fixed-point equations, which are equivalent to running infinite-depth GNNs.
 As a result, implicit GNNs are able to capture long-range dependencies and benefit from the global receptive field.
 Moreover, by using implicit differentiation~\citep{ImplicitBook-2002} for the backward pass gradient computation, implicit GNNs require only constant training memory~\citep{DEQ-NIPS2019,IDL-aXiv2019}.
 A series of implicit GNN architectures, e.g., \citep{GNN-TNN2009,IGNN-NIPS2020,EIGNN-NIPS2021,CGS-ICLR2022,GIND-ICML2022,MGNNI-NIPS2022}, have been proposed.
 Probably one of the earliest implicit GNN models, proposed by \citep{GNN-TNN2009}, is based on a constrained information diffusion mechanism and it guarantees the existence of a unique stable equilibrium.
 The implicit layers of IGNN~\citep{IGNN-NIPS2020} and EIGNN~\citep{EIGNN-NIPS2021} are developed based on the aggregation scheme of GCN~\citep{GCN-ICLR2017}, which corresponds to an isotropic linear diffusion operator that treats all neighbors equally and is independent of the neighbor features~\citep{DGC-NIPS2021,GIND-ICML2022}.
 CGS~\citep{CGS-ICLR2022} adopts an input-dependent learnable propagation matrix in their implicit layer which ensures guaranteed convergence and uniqueness for the fixed-point solution.
 However, \citep{GNNExpress-ICLR2020} shows that isotropic linear diffusion operators would lead to the over-smoothing issue.
 Therefore, GIND~\citep{GIND-ICML2022} designs a non-linear diffusion operator with anisotropic properties whose equilibrium state corresponds to a convex objective and the anisotropic property may mitigate over-smoothing.
 Additionally, to incorporate multiscale information on graphs, MGNNI~\citep{MGNNI-NIPS2022} expands the effective range of EIGNN for capturing long-range dependencies to multiscale graph structures.